tahaafg20/D2-JS/07-objects-and-classes/01-what-are-objects-and-classes.md

 Classes in Ruby are like blueprints, as mentioned before.
 They contain instructions for creating new objects based on the definition of the class.

 JavaScript is not class-based.
-There is no `class` keyword, and no notion of a class as we think of it in Ruby.
+Since ES6, there is a `class` keyword, but it is not the notion of a class as we think of it in Ruby.
+We will talk first about how JavaScript has been dealing with Objects for OOP purposes before ES6, then introduce the `class` keyword from ES6 after.

 JavaScript is also an object-based language, though it employs a different **object model** from Ruby.
 The object model of JavaScript is *prototype-based* instead of *class-based*.
 The Mozilla Reference provides a good definition of prototype-based languages: